historical-navigation-and-cartography

 Advancements in Map-Making Techniques

-During this period, several advancements transformed cartography:
+During this period, several key advancements transformed cartography:

 Influence of Cartography on Global Trade